open-telemetry/opentelemetry-collector-contrib/receiver/stanzareceiver/README.md

 ## Required Parameters

-- `pipeline` is an array of [operators](https://github.com/observIQ/stanza/blob/master/docs/README.md#what-operators-are-available).
+- `operators` is an array of [operators](https://github.com/observIQ/stanza/blob/master/docs/README.md#what-operators-are-available).
 Each operator performs a simple responsibility, such as reading from a file, or parsing JSON.
 Chain together operators to process logs into a desired format.

 ## Optional Parameters